jhillairet/ALOHA/README.md

 which have a strong attribution requirement (which goes much further than a simple copyright notice).
 Cf. the LICENSE file or https://en.wikipedia.org/wiki/CeCILL for more informations

+## How to install the code ?
+The code is should work out-of-the-box on any Linux 64bits.
+In order to download the code, use git.
+On a Linux terminal:

+`
+ git clone git@github.com:jhillairet/ALOHA.git
+`

 ## How to use the code ?
 The documentation of the code is located in the /doc directory, as a [LyX](http://www.lyx.org/) document.
 The .pdf version is also included and can be read [here](https://github.com/jhillairet/ALOHA/blob/master/doc/ALOHA_Manual.pdf).